zennleong/computing-work/babablacksheep/bigbrainidea.md

-one bright and sunny morning,
+one bright and sunny morning, xiao ming went to the supermarket. he bought three fish, and a chicken.